 - Using low-fat evaporated milk significantly cuts calories while still delivering creamy sweetness.

-- I like both stevia and monk fruit in my cooking.
-However, I find that stevia gets very bitter when mixed with chocolate, so I avoid using it when I work with chocolate.
+- I like both stevia powder and monk fruit powder in my cooking.
+However, I find that stevia gets very bitter when mixed with chocolate, so I avoid using it when I cook with chocolate.
 You can also use Splenda or Equal in this no sugar crepe recipe if you’re comfortable using either of those no calorie sweeteners.

 - If you love crepes, invest in a 10-inch crepe pan.
 It’s totally worth it!
 Otherwise, a good 10-inch non-stick skillet is just fine.

 - A little scared of cooking up a batch of crepes?
-The Frugal Gourmet does a terrific video on how to cook up a crepestarting at the 3:20 minute mark.
+The Frugal Chef does a terrific video on how to cook up a crepe starting at the 3:20 minute mark.
 Remember, practice helps.
-And you can still eat any mistakes!
+And you can eat any mistakes!
 They just won’t be as pretty.

 - You can also use the chocolate sauce on poached pears or as a dip for fresh fruit.
 Remember that baking chocolate is high in fat, which means it still packs a fairly hefty calorie punch.
 So use this sauce sparingly.